 Barreto’s personal experience allows her to help other startups keenly navigate challenges and pitfalls.
 “I hear about their operational issues and I know how to solve those,” she says.
 “I help with their distribution networks—all of the things that I used to do in my own startup.”

-At the same time, Barreto has an advantage when she’s introducing a startup to policymakers and stakeholders.
+At the same time, Barreto has an advantage when she’s introducing a startup to policymakers and collaborators.
 “As an innovator myself, I can better explain to government, donors, NGOs, and other stakeholders the needs of startups, [so they can] provide an ecosystem that would allow them to succeed,” she says.
 “It’s exciting to be able to contribute that way.”

 Advice for students: “Be able to look at the big picture.
 If your startup is over for many reasons, ask, ‘What is it I’m taking with me as a human being, as a scientist, and as a contributor to society?’”